odoo/documentation/sales/invoicing/time_materials.rst

 :menuselection:`Apps --> Expenses` to install it.

-You should also activate the analytic accounts feature to link expenses to the sales order, to do so, go to :menuselection:`Invoicing --> Configuration --> Settings` and activate *Analytic Accounting*.
+You should also activate the analytic accounts feature to link expenses to the sales order, to do so, go to :menuselection:`Accounting --> Configuration --> Settings` and activate *Analytic Accounting*.

 Add expenses to your sales order